 - 1. Judging shall be done by ARS Accredited Judges who may be assisted by ARS Apprentice Judges. - 2.
 Judging teams should preferably consist of three Accredited Judges or two Accredited Judges and one Apprentice Judge. - 3.
 Judging shall be in accordance with the current ARS Guidelines & Rules for Judging Roses.
 Judges may bestow or withhold any award, including ribbons, as they see fit.
 Judging for major awards should be shared by all the judges judging the show, if possible.
 The decision of the judges is final. - 4.
 A judge must never touch an exhibit except to remove exhibition aids inadvertently left on an exhibit.
 A judge may pick up a vase in order to more fully examine the specimen.
 In doing so, carefully grasp the exhibit by the vase.
 Removing a specimen from its container to examine it for any purpose is both unnecessary and improper.
 Challenge classes must never be moved or touched, except to remove exhibition aids inadvertently left on an exhibit, until after judging is complete. - 5.
 After a winning entry has been selected in a challenge or collection class, a team of judges should review the winning entry for any of the disqualification conditions.
 If a disqualification is found, the class will be judged again by the original team or teams of judges to determine if another entry is worthy of the award.
 This procedure must be followed in all National and District Shows.
 It is recommended for local shows. - 6.
-Judges judging the horticulture section of the show and members of their immediate family should not exhibit except in classes specified for judges.
-Judges may exhibit in the judges' class, and, at the option of the show committee, in the seedling class.
-Judges or members of their immediate family may not be considered for any award other than the award or awards the show committee may designate for class or classes specified for judges (See Chapter 15, Judging Seedlings and Sports and Other Classes, for a description of the Judges' Class).
+All judges, judging a show are encouraged to exhibit following show schedule rules.
+It is up to local show chairs to decide which procedures to implement in regard to judges.
+In some cases, judges may not be allowed to enter classes where queens are judged.
+Other options require judges to recuse themselves from judging their own entries.
+They may be excluded from queen balloting or choosing blue ribbons in classes entered.
+Sometimes they are allowed to enter certain classes and judge others.
+No Judge shall judge any of her/his own roses.